Daniel Rodriguez (fighter): Ultimate Fighting Championship

-Rodriguez was expected to face Takashi Sato on August 22, 2020 at UFC on ESPN 15.
+Rodriguez was expected to face Takashi Sato on August 22, 2020, at UFC on ESPN 15.
 Despite making the required weight, Sato was not cleared to fight by Nevada State Athletic Commission medical personnel and he was replaced by Dwight Grant whose opponent, Calen Born, was pulled from the same event for undisclosed reason.
-After being knocked down in the beginning of the fight, Rodriguez knocked Grant down multiple times enroute to a first-round knockout win.
+After being knocked down in the beginning of the fight, Rodriguez knocked Grant down multiple times en route to a first-round knockout win.

 Rodriguez was expected to face Bryan Barberena on November 14, 2020 at UFC Fight Night 183.
 However, Barberena underwent an emergency laparotomy a week before the event, resulting in the fight being cancelled.

 Rodriguez instead faced Nicolas Dalby, replacing Orion Cosce, on November 21, 2020 at UFC 255.
 He lost the close fight via unanimous decision.
 9 out of 20 media outlets scored the fight for Rodriguez.

 Rodriguez faced Mike Perry on April 10, 2021 at UFC on ABC 2.
 He won the bout via unanimous decision.

 Rodriguez was scheduled to face Abubakar Nurmagomedov on July 17, 2021 at UFC on ESPN 26.
 However, Nurmagomedov was forced to withdraw from the event, citing injury.
 He was replaced by promotional newcomer Preston Parsons.
 Rodriguez won the fight via technical knockout in round one.

 Rodriguez faced Kevin Lee on August 28, 2021, at UFC on ESPN: Barboza vs. Chikadze.
 He won the fight via unanimous decision.

 Rodriguez was scheduled to face Kevin Holland on September 10, 2022, at UFC 279 in a 180-pound catchweight bout.
 However, the day of the weigh-ins, Khamzat Chimaev missed weight for his welterweight main event bout with Nate Diaz by seven-and-a-half pounds.
 As a result, the UFC was forced to change the card around.
 Rodriguez instead faced Li Jingliang, who was originally scheduled to face Tony Ferguson in the co-main event in a welterweight bout.
 Rodriguez's bout with Jingliang remained at a 180-pound catchweight.
 He won the back-and-forth fight via split decision.
 21 out of 23 media scores gave it to Jingliang.

 Rodriguez was scheduled to face Neil Magny on October 15, 2022 at UFC Fight Night 212.
 However, Rodriguez withdrew from the bout due to elbow infection.
 The bout was rescheduled for UFC Fight Night 214 on November 5.
 He lost the fight via D'Arce choke submission in the third round.